 Imaging of tuberculosis

-Primary complex: enlarged hilum lymph node, local shadowing
+Primary complex: enlarged hilar lymph node, local shadowing

 - Post-primary tuberculosis: Simon foci, Assmann’s infiltrations

-- Unspecific: Shadowing, calcification, caverns, pleural effusion, round foci (tuberculoma), distinction between smooth (new) and hard infiltrations (old), foci can mostly be found in the cranial lung areas.
+- Nonspecific: Shadowing, calcification, caverns, pleural effusion, round foci (tuberculoma), the distinction between smooth (new) and hard infiltrations (old), foci mostly in the cranial lung regions.

-The bacterial detection can be gained via threefold culture of morning sputum, one-time stomach fasting secretion, or via invasive diagnostics like bronchoscopy, pleural puncture, or thorascopy with biopsy.
+Diagnostic tests for tuberculosis include the threefold culture of morning sputum samples, one-time stomach fasting secretion, or invasive procedures, such as bronchoscopy, pleural puncture, or thoracoscopy with biopsy.

-With polymerase chain reaction (PCR), the detection of mycobacteria can be made within 48 hours.
+With polymerase chain reaction (PCR) analysis, mycobacteria can be detected within 48 hours.
 Additionally, this measure is characterized by very high sensitivity and specificity.
-However, a distinction between a previous inflammation and an active infection cannot be made.
+However, PCR testing cannot distinguish between previous inflammation and active infection.

-The most important differential diagnoses of lung tuberculosis are:
+The most important differential diagnoses for pulmonary tuberculosis are:

-In 97 % of the cases, tuberculosis is curable!
-Every active tuberculosis is a disease that has to be treated.
-The patient has to be isolated until there is no more risk for infection.
-Normally, this state is reached after 4-6 weeks after therapy initiation.
+In 97% of cases, tuberculosis is curable.
+Every case of active tuberculosis requires treatment.
+The patient must be isolated until there is no more risk for infection.
+Normally, this state is reached at 4–6 weeks after initiation of therapy.